MegaManSec/GixyNG/docs/en/index.md

 # Overview
 <img align="right" width="192" height="192" src="/gixy.jpg">

-Gixy is a tool to analyze NGINX configuration.
+gixy-ng is a maintained fork of the original Gixy NGINX security scanner and configuration checker.
+It statically analyzes your NGINX configuration to find security misconfigurations and vulnerabilities such as SSRF, HTTP response splitting, host header spoofing, and version disclosure before they reach production.

-The main goal of Gixy is to prevent security misconfiguration and automate flaw detection.
+The main goal of gixy-ng is to automate NGINX configuration security checks and prevent misconfiguration.

+## Why you need an NGINX security scanner

+Unlike running `nginx -t`, which  only checks syntax, gixy-ng analyzes your configuration not security.
+With gixy-ng, you can perform an automated NGINX configuration security review that can run locally or in CI/CD on every change.

 Currently supported Python versions are 3.6 through 3.13.